tedkim97/tedkim97.github.io/_posts/2020-02-17-webscraping.md

 Selenium offers a way of retrieving the first example that fits the criteria (`find_element_by_class_name`), or every element that fits the criteria (`find_elements_by_class_name`).
 It's up to you to decide how to locate the right elements to interact with, and how to ignore the wrong buttons.

 ##### Selenium Tip: Handling Exceptions
 Selenium throws exceptions for situations where it can't execute an instruction.
-If you don't want to reset your crawler every-time you run into the exceptions, you should run some try/catch clauses in your crawler.
+If you don't want to reset your crawler every time you run into the exceptions, you should run some try/catch clauses in your crawler.
 If you want to handle specific exceptions, you need to import them from selenium like:
 ```python
 from selenium.common.exceptions import NoSuchElementException